 We are a specialty pharmaceutical company developing non-invasive, topically delivered product candidates.
-Our patented Accudel cream formulation technology is designed to enable highly targeted site specific treatment.
-Impracor, our lead pain product candidate, utilizes the Accudel platform technology to deliver the active drug, ketoprofen, a non-steroidal anti-inflammatory drug, through the skin directly into the underlying tissues where the drug exerts its localized anti-inflammatory and analgesic effects.
+Our patented Accudel cream formulation technology is designed to facilitate the effective penetration of a variety of products through the tough skin barrier.
+Impracor, our lead pain product candidate, utilizes the Accudel platform technology to deliver the active drug, ketoprofen, a non-steroidal anti-inflammatory drug ("NSAID"), through the skin directly into the underlying tissues where the drug exerts its anti-inflammatory and analgesic effects.
+We intend to leverage the Accudel platform technology to create a portfolio of topical products for a variety of indications.